2U1/Qwen2-VL-Finetune/README.md

 Adding the new domain-specific data on top of the general data from open-source data will enhance downstream capabilities while retaining the foundational skills.
 Of course, you can also choose to fine-tune solely on the new data based on your requirements.

 ## Training

+**Note:** Liger-kernel isn't supported for Qwen2.5-VL but, I'll monkey patch some of the APIs for it.
+It will be updated soon. <br>

 To run the training script, use the following command: